 When we passed the Grand Wash Cliffs and it sank in that we had just exited the Grand Canyon, I knew my life as I had known it was over.
 I had just closed the book of the past and had started writing the first words of the intro of a new, grand story.

-In celebration of the 50th Anniversary of the Wild and Scenic Rivers Act in 2018 OARS is working with American Rivers, REI, YETI and NRS to collect 5,000 river stories from people across the country.
-We all have our river stories – what’s yours?
-Share your story at 5000miles.org. #WeAreRivers #5000MilesofWild
+In celebration of the 50th Anniversary of the Wild and Scenic Rivers Act in 2018 OARS worked with American Rivers, REI, YETI and NRS to collect 5,000 river stories from people across the country.
+You can read those stories and share yours at 5000miles.org. #WeAreRivers #5000MilesofWild